aappleby/metron/README.md

 - Wait, what?
 How fast do Metron models simulate?
   - A trivial LFSR module simulates at 600+ Mhz on my 5900x
   - A 640x480 "Pong" VGA video generator runs at 260+ Mhz, over 10x realtime.
-  - Simple RISC-V RV32I cores simulate at **insert number here**, though with the caveat that they're single-cycle cores and probably wouldn't synthesize.
+  - A simple RISC-V RV32I core simulates at 360 mhz, though with the caveat that it's a single-cycle core and probably wouldn't synthesize.

 ## Building the Metron binary from source:
 ```